dujudy/AI4All_Genomics/README.md

 # AI4All_Genomics

-AI4All@Princeton is a summer camp that aims to promote diversity in computer science by teaching AI to young students of diverse backgrounds.
+AI4All@Princeton is a summer camp that aims to promote diversity in computer science by teaching AI to young students of diverse backgrounds (https://ai4all.princeton.edu).
 In this module, we will be analyzing our genomic diversity by exploring natural genomic variation between world populations.

 Useful Links:
 - International Gennome Sample Resource: Genohttp://www.internationalgenome.org/home